geiman-uw/fingergelsight/README.md

 Notes:
 * You may find it most efficient to make 4-8 cores at a time with this procedure.
 * Mix silicones in a pour boat using a popsicle stick.
-Use popsicle sticks to portion viscous materials, such as silicone base, and pipets to portion less viscous materials, such as activator and diluent.
+Use popsicle sticks to portion more viscous materials such as silicone base, and pipets to portion less viscous materials such as activator and diluent.
 Never use the same pipet or popsicle stick for different materials.
 * PLA parts shrink when exposed to heat.
-If you plan to modify the core, make your part approximately ?% bigger than actual size in order to account for this phenomenon.
+If you plan to modify the core, make your part approximately ?% bigger than actual size in order to account for this.

 ### Electronics procedure
+Wire two Adafruit LED sequins in parallel.
+Cut and strip a USB cable and solder each LED lead to the appropriate USB cable wire.
+[images]

-## Installation
+## Assembly and installation
+Tap core and shell holes with M2 tap.
+Attach LEDs to core with transperent double sided tape.
+Screw core into shell.
+Attach camera to core with double sided tape, being careful not to force the lens into the hole.
+Tape wires to shell to provide more stability.

+On Kinova hand remove original KG-2 distal phalanxes, being careful not to stretch rubber excessively.
+Place [finger_name] and screw in shell piece.
+Continue as if installing original Kinova distal phalanx.
+Plug both USBs into the wrist controller.
+The fingers are now ready to use.

 ## Usage